Vulvovaginal candidiasis in Adult

 Patients will often present with complaints of itching, burning, and a clumping discharge.
 Alternatively, there may be little vaginal discharge but instead erythema with or without scale on the vulva.
 While most infections are uncomplicated and limited, some women experience recurrent vulvovaginal candidiasis (4 or more episodes in 1 given year) without an obvious explanation.

-Immunocompromised patients are at increased risk for candidiasis, including those with diabetes (see diabetic vulvitis), human immunodeficiency virus (HIV), autoimmune conditions, and obesity, as well as individuals being treated with chemotherapy.
+Immunocompromised patients are at increased risk for candidiasis, including those with diabetes (see diabetic vulvitis), HIV, autoimmune conditions, and obesity, as well as individuals being treated with chemotherapy.
 Other more common potential inciting events include pregnancy, use of systemic antibiotics or steroids, frequent intercourse, use of immunosuppressive medication, sex with a new partner, certain vaginal lubricants or washes, oral contraceptive pills, and estrogen therapy.

 Vulvovaginal candidiasis is not a sexually transmitted disease.